spcjjp/asic-design-class/Task 10/README.md

 <summary>Static Timing Analysis for a Synthesized RISC-V Core with OpenSTA </summary>
 <br>

-## In this task STA was performed on the RV core netlist generated with yosy
+## In this task STA was performed on the RV core netlist generated with yosys

 ### openSTA
 ```c